 How Can Coffee Protect the Eyes?

 In every coffee bean, there is from 7 to 9% chlorogenic acid.
 This acid is also known as CGA- an antioxidant that can provide a huge amount of health benefits including managing blood pressure and weight loss.

-Since the CGA is immensely beneficial for the overall health, researchers wanted to see if it could prove useful for preventing degeneration of vision and hypoxia.
+Since CGA is immensely beneficial for overall health, researchers wanted to see if it could prove useful for preventing the degeneration of vision and hypoxia.
 The Medical News Today was issued in the Journal of Agricultural and Food Chemistry.